molgenis/molgenis-emx2/docs/molgenis/dev_apps.md

 git switch -c feat/my-new-app
 ```

-Regarding branch names, we typically use these patterns for naming branches: `feat/*` for a new feature or improvement, and `fix/` for bugs.
-For further information, please see the [Basic concepts](./dev_basics) guide.
+Regarding branch names, please see the "Creating a branch" section in [Basic concepts](./dev_basics) guide.

 ### Creating a new app